godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

 When Godot users begin crafting their own scenes, they often run into the following problem:

-They create their first scene and fill it with content before the creeping sense that they need to split it up into re-usable pieces haunts them.
-They save branches of their scene into their own scene.
+They create their first scene and fill it with content only to eventually end up saving branches of their scene into separate scenes as the nagging feeling that they should split things up starts to accumulate.
 However, they then notice that the hard references they were able to rely on before are no longer possible.
-Re-using the scene in multiple places creates issues because the node paths do not find their targets.
-Signal connections established in the editor break.
+Re-using the scene in multiple places creates issues because the node paths do not find their targets and signal connections established in the editor break.

 To fix these problems, one must instantiate the sub-scenes without them